How can we help you today?

 Handle returns and disputes properly

 When selling online, you’ll encounter returns and disputes at some point.
-In such cases, having a clear return policy and handling disputes can help you keep a positive seller rating and protect your business from negative feedback.
+Here, having a clear return policy and handling disputes can help you keep a positive seller rating and protect your business from negative feedback.

 Clearly state your return policy in your listings and handle return requests promptly and professionally.
 If a buyer is dissatisfied with their purchase, resolve the issue respectfully.
 If a dispute arises, respond to it promptly and provide any necessary information or documentation to eBay.